Club Programme Secretaries

 - BB&O Sample directions for demonstrators (although these are largely redundant these days with satnav).

-In conjunction with the club media officer ensure the programme is sent to the Club Publicity Coordinator for publicising on the area website and in Focal Points.
+In conjunction with the club media officer ensure the programme is emailed to the Club Publicity Coordinator for publicising on the area website.
 An incomplete programme may be submitted but please remember to send updates as appropriate.
+Remember to include all workshops and practical sessions.

 NOTE – it is not sensible to wait for your club AGM before publicising your programme.
 Publicity is key.